hayesrebecca/github-sublime-tutorial/README.md

 - Alison Carmichael, with a recipe for [Cinnamon Rolls](Cinnamonrolls.txt)

 Kate Forsman, with a chocolate chip cookie recipe (cccrecipe.txt)

+- Emmmie Sullivan, with a recipe for [Nestle chocolate chip cookies](nestle-tollhouse-cookies.txt)